 The ATACR from Night Force is the end-all of low-powered variable optics.
 The professionals and hard hitters use it when they require the best.

-Crystal clear glass, bright reticle illumination for daytime shooting, and bomb-proof reliability are what Night Force aimed for when manufacturing the ATACR, and if you’re looking to build the ultimate SHTF rifle, you’d be hard pressed to find a more purpose-driven LPVO.
+Crystal clear glass, daylight bright reticle illumination that even has night vision compatibility, and bomb-proof reliability are what Night Force aimed for when manufacturing the ATACR…and they succeeded.

 ATACR

 The ATACR is easy on the eyes, too.
-Source: reddit
+Source

 Don’t let the low price fool you.
 The Primary Arms SLx 1×6 is well known as one of today’s most underrated optics.

-The SLx has glass reserved for optics five times the price, and the new ACSS reticle is intuitive and makes consistent shots quick and easy.
+The SLx features glass reserved for optics five times the price, and the new illuminated ACSS reticle offers everything you could want, from moving target leads to range estimation and bullet drop compensation.

-It is a steal for an optic under $400, and each one comes with a lifetime warranty.
+It is a steal for an optic under $400, and each one comes with a lifetime warranty, scope caps, and a CR2032 battery so you’re ready to go out of the box!

-The glass is excellent and built for ultimate durability.
+The EXPS3 is built like a tank with the ultimate durability in mind.
 It can still show the reticle even when the glass is broken, which is the benefit of holographic sights.
-The reticle features a 68-MOA ring with a 1-MOA dot in the center, which can work well for different distances from the target.
+The reticle is extremely user-friendly and features a 68-MOA ring with a 1-MOA dot in the center, which can work well for varying distances.

 Best Budget Mid-Range Optic – Primary Arms SLx 5X MicroPrism

-Back to the SLx line from Primary Arms is the 5X Microprism.
-Again, solid glass, solid reticle, and solid durability.
+Back to the SLx line from Primary Arms, we have the 3X Microprism.
+It’s compact, lightweight, and delivers superior durability.

-If you’ve done any searching for a red dot in forums like Reddit, odds are you’re familiar with the Aimpoint T1.
+If you’ve done any searching for a red dot on Google or in forums like Reddit, odds are you’re familiar with the Aimpoint T1.
 It’s been the standard for battle red dots for some time, and now there’s a new and improved version.

-The Aimpoint T2 offers a host of improvements.
-It has a better reticle, is more compatible with a 3X magnifier, and has better sight covers.
+The Aimpoint Micro T2 comes with a range of enhancements.
+It features a better reticle and glass, is more compatible with a 3X magnifier, and includes flip-up lens covers.

 The adjustment knobs are far easier to manipulate, and it’s everything you’d need for a close-quarters rifle build with the durability to back it up.